mahozad/vlc-setup/README.md

   - Option to select version of VLC to use (not supported for Linux yet)

 > [!WARNING]
 > The plugin was tested only on my system.
-Further feedback is needed to detect problems.
+Further testing is needed to detect problems.

 > [!Note]
 > See the table in [supported-formats-codecs.html][Supported Formats and Codecs Preview] for supported formats/codecs by the base (default) VLC plugins.